At age 58, I am now six years older than my father was when he died.

 For many years, I rarely thought of Daddy.
 Primarily, I thought about him every January 6, the anniversary of the day he died.
-Annually, this was a day upon which my mother and I have the same conversation, rehearsed and hushed.
+Annually, this was a day upon which my mother and I had the same conversation, rehearsed and hushed.
 I loved him, and one might expect me to have thought of him more often, to have honored him, but I did not, at least not until recently.
 Before you draw too many conclusions, though, bear in mind that I could not see him clearly.

 Have you ever looked through the wrong end of a telescope?
 The object at which you gaze looks tiny, and slightly blurred at the edges.
-The object – a tree, a person – is as impossibly distant as the moon is impossibly close when you turn the telescope right way around.
+The object – a tree, a person – is as impossibly distant as the moon is impossibly close when you turn the telescope the right way around.
 When my father died, I had just turned twelve.
 Although precocious in some ways, I saw him with a child’s eyes, and never after that did my eyes change, at least the eyes with which I saw him.
 Time passed; I aged, and everything around me changed and aged; but not the eyes with which I struggled to see him.
 Time passed, but my eyes for my father remained unchanged, a child’s eyes in man’s body.
 I went further and further down the wrong end of the telescope.

 It was only when I became a father, and then approached his death-age and surpassed it, did I understand a little better who he was, and that I could quicken with memory that tiny figure moving in sepia grace at the wrong end of the telescope.

-He was a CPA, but he and his brother also owned an ice-cream store, a Baskin-Robbins at a mall (which, in Tuscaloosa, Alabama in 1970 was as fancy as some Ben and Jerry’s superpremium exotic would be today).
+He was a CPA, but he and his brother also owned an ice-cream store, a Baskin-Robbins at a mall (which, in Tuscaloosa, Alabama in 1970 was as fancy as some craft-made superpremium exotic would be today).
 At times, we would skip church on Sunday morning so that he could go to the store and take inventory.
 The mall was empty and silent, and the walk-in commercial freezer blew out white cold air like some massive Antarctic creature.

 One night, he and I went out to the mall on a store-errand.
 I was probably ten.
 A conservative man, both politically and financially, my father drove a Volkswagen Beetle.
 The evening was warm, and I cracked my window to let in a breeze.
 We got out, went to the store, came back to the parking place and discovered the car gone.
 Although I had dutifully locked the car door, I had failed to roll the window back up completely.
 At the time, in the twilight of the hippies, “dune buggies” were in great demand.
 (Admit it – When was the last time you heard of a dune buggy?)
 Volkswagen Beetles were ideal to be stripped-down and turned into dune buggies, the police told us.
 They theorized that the thieves had been able to slip a twisted metal coat-hanger into the gap in the window I had left open; pull up the lock; and gain access.